jenkinsci/skenai-plugin/README.md

 # skenai-plugin

+Sken.ai offers a DevOps-first Continuous Application Security Scanning.
+With Sken, your apps on Jenkins will be automatically scanned for security vulnerabilities.
+Sken is one tool to do all types of scans - SAST, DAST, SCA, Secrets and more, without the need for any AppSec expertise.

 skenai-cli is a Jenkins plugin that allows the user to easily run Sken.ai's CLI.

+First go to https://sken.ai and sign up for a free forever account.
+Then login to sken dashboard at https://dashboard.sken.ai , create a new application there and obtain your org-id and app-id for that application.

-To add skenai-cli to the project's build, select Build > Add build step > Sken.ai.
+To add skenai-cli to the Jenkins project's build, select Build > Add build step > Sken.ai.

 Configure skenai-cli by specifying your Organization ID (orgid) and Application ID (appid).

-These values can be found after creating an app.
-Go to https://dashboard.sken.ai to do so.